znsio/specmatic-documentation/documentation/contract_tests.md

       mvn test
 ```

-You could also use an environment variable.
+You could also use an environment variable to pass the token.

 ```json
 {